ashit8450/ECE6310-Introduction-to-Computer-Vision/README.md

 # ECE6310-Introduction-to-Computer-Vision

-This repository consists of the assignments and project that will be done as part of the coursework ECE6310- Introduction to COmputer Vision for the Fall Semester 2020 at Clemson University.
+This repository consists of the assignments and project that will be done as part of the coursework ECE6310- Introduction to Computer Vision for the Fall Semester 2020 at Clemson University.

 ### Course Modules
 - Histogram, Convolution and Smoothing